JosephusPaye/stash/README.md

   // Wait 5 minutes for `maxAge` to expire await timeout(fiveMinutes);

-  // `maxAge` has be exceeded, making the cached data "stale".
+  // `maxAge` has been exceeded, making the cached data "stale".
 Because `staleWhileRevalidate` is set,
-  // the stale data will be resolved from the cache immediately, while a request is made in the
+  // the stale data will be resolved from the cache immediately on the next call, while a request is
-  // background to update the data in the cache. const staleData = await fetchData(url, fiveMinutes, fiveMinutes);
+  // made in the background to update the data in the cache. const staleData = await fetchData(url, fiveMinutes, fiveMinutes);
   console.log(data === staleData); // true